Seaweed: Other uses

-Seaweeds are used as animal feeds.
-They have long been grazed by sheep, horses and cattle in Northern Europe.
-They are valued for fish production.
-Adding seaweed to livestock feed can substantially reduce methane emissions from cattle.

 Health risks

-Rotting seaweed is a potent source of hydrogen sulfide, a highly toxic gas, and has been implicated in some incidents of apparent hydrogen-sulphide poisoning.
+Rotting seaweed is a potent source of hydrogen sulfide, a highly toxic gas, and has been implicated in some incidents of apparent hydrogen sulfide poisoning.
 It can cause vomiting and diarrhea.

 The so-called "stinging seaweed" Microcoleus lyngbyaceus is a filamentous cyanobacteria which contains toxins including lyngbyatoxin-a and debromoaplysiatoxin.
 Direct skin contact can cause seaweed dermatitis characterized by painful, burning lesions that last for days.

 Threats

 Bacterial disease ice-ice infects Kappaphycus (red seaweed), turning its branches white.
 The disease caused heavy crop losses in the Philippines, Tanzania and Mozambique.

 Sea urchin barrens have replaced kelp forests in multiple areas.
-They are “almost immune to starvation”.
+They are "almost immune to starvation".
 Lifespans can exceed 50 years.
 When stressed by hunger, their jaws and teeth enlarge, and they form "fronts" and hunt for food collectively.